Prostate cancer: How do doctors estimate how it will progress?

 • High risk

-The following table shows the criteria used for the four risk groups and the usual treatment options for each group:
+The following table shows the criteria for the three risk groups.
+It also shows which treatment options are generally considered for these groups.

 Table: Risk groups for localized prostate cancer